Blog

 Gothic Wedding Shoot with Breanne Marie and Donna Lewis!

-Last year at Western Canada Fashion week we had a model walk for us in our show with Lewis Mayhem.
-I had Breanne Marie (with Breanne Marie Photography) helping me backstage at the show!
-We had talked several weeks before that about doing a gothic wedding dream shoot.
-Right after the fashion show I began to plan out tons of wedding accessories to create something truly unique.
-We had Donna Lynn from Donna Lynn Photography join us for the day and we ended up getting published in one magazine and one one wedding blog based out of the U.K called "Plans and Presents."
-The article can be found here from "Plans and Presents."
+Last year at Western Canada Fashion Week, we had a model walk for us in our show with Lewis Mayhem.
+I had Breanne Marie of Breanne Marie Photography helping me backstage.
+Several weeks before that, we had talked about doing a gothic wedding dream shoot.
+Right after the fashion show, I began planning and creating a range of wedding accessories to make something truly unique.
+We had Donna Lynn of Donna Lynn Photography join us for the day, and the shoot was published in one magazine and one wedding blog based out of the U.K. called Plans and Presents.

 Wedding cake topper I designed and made for this shoot.
 They are available by custom order.
 They feature two ravens and heart shaped leaves on branches.